Recognizing our donors at every level

 The Board of Trustees established the Chairman's Circle as the most prestigious recognition society at the Hospital, reserved for those at the highest level of giving — donors whose cumulative giving to CHOP exceeds $1 million.

-Lifetime membership in the Chairman's Circle includes permanent recognition on the Chairman's Circle wall near the main entrance of the Hospital, acknowledgement in the annual Philanthropy Report, and an invitation to a special reception and dinner hosted annually by the Board of Trustees and Foundation Board of Overseers at its fiscal year-end meeting.
+Lifetime membership in the Chairman's Circle includes permanent recognition on the Chairman's Circle wall near the main entrance of the Hospital, acknowledgement in the annual Philanthropy Report, and an invitation to a special reception and dinner hosted annually by the Board of Trustees and Foundation Board of Advisors at its fiscal year-end meeting.

 The Lewis Society honors those who have included Children's Hospital in their long-term plans through a legacy gift.
 Lewis Society members continue the enduring tradition of generosity and vision that originated with the Hospital's founder, Dr. Francis West Lewis.